titom73/titom73.github.io/_posts/2022-02-18-test-your-python-network-automation.md

     LOGGER.debug('Final CVP state: %s', database)
 ```

+This approach is based on a generic content available for all cases.
+But another approach can be to leverage indirect parametrisation to inject data specific to each test.
+We won't go through each approach here since both presents pro and cons.
+But if you want to read more, you can refer to [this page](https://docs.pytest.org/en/6.2.x/example/parametrize.html#indirect-parametrization).

 Another fixture is used to instantiate `arista.cvp` utils and is based on the same approach:

 ```python